synacktiv/bbs/README.md

 may be hostnames and will replace the corresponding map key.

-If defined, custom host resolutions occur at the beginning of the connection phase, before any local DNS resolution (if the chain is configured with proxyDns=false) and before sending the destination address to the various proxies of the chain.
+If defined, custom host resolutions occur at the beginning of the connection phase, after the routing decision is made and before any local DNS resolution (if the chain is configured with proxyDns=false) and before sending the destination address to the various proxies of the chain.

 ### PAC script